ManiRajan1/Project_repositories/README.PM-Compliance-handler.md

 ## Automated Project Compliance and Report Generation Handlers
-The aim of this project is to provide a set of modular and reusable API handler libraries that enable seamless integration and management of projects running on popular CI/CD platforms.
-This objective of this project is to provide a solution for developers to update the necessary data for ASPICE assessments during the implementation, also automating the reports with compliance.
+The aim of this project is to provide a set of modular and reusable API handler libraries that enable seamless integration and management of projects running on popular CI/CD platforms and to provide a solution for developers to update the necessary data for audits and assessments compliance (E.g. ASPICE compliance) during the implementation, while also automating the report generation.

-Imagine a situation when developer need not spend time on process compliance but just do it as they progress on the work!!
+Imagine a situation when developers need not spend time on process compliance but just comply with process as they progress on the work!!

 A general architecture of the project - as follows:
 <p align="center">